Return to Ships of John Gregory

 Chicago Tribune, April 30, 1875

-John Gregory is building a schooner at the shipyard of Doolittle & Olcott (once the Dry Dock Company’s yards) which he hopes to have ready for launching within a few weeks.
+John Gregory is building a schooner at the shipyard of Doolittle & Olcott (one of the Dry Dock Company’s yards) which he hopes to have ready for launching within a few weeks.
 She is all planked, and some painting have been done.
 The dimensions are about as follows: Length of keel, 115 feet; breadth of beam, 24 feet; depth of hold, 8 feet.
 Her cost when completed will have been about $10,000.
 She is intended to be used as a fishing schooner.

 The Inter Ocean, May 3, 1875